 - 2.1.
 The Trustees' policy is to set the overall investment target and then monitor the performance of their managers against that target.
-In doing so, the Trustees consider the advice of their professional advisers, who they consider to be suitably qualified and experienced for this role. - 2.2.
+In doing so, the Trustees consider the advice of their professional advisers, who they deem as qualified by appropriate knowledge and experience of the management of the investments of the Scheme. - 2.2.
 The day-to-day management of the Scheme's assets is delegated to one or more investment managers.
-The Scheme's investment managers are detailed in the Investment implementation document to this Statement.
+The Scheme's investment managers are detailed in Appendix 1 of this Statement.
 The investment managers are authorised and regulated by the Financial Conduct Authority, and are responsible for stock selection and the exercise of voting rights. - 2.3.
 The Trustees review the appropriateness of the Scheme's investment strategy on an ongoing basis.
 This review includes consideration of the continued competence of the investment managers with respect to performance within any guidelines set.
-The Trustees will also consult the employer before amending the investment strategy.
+The Trustees will also consult the Principal Employer before amending the investment strategy.

-3. Investment objectives
+Investment objectives 3.